 Regardless of the time of year you decide to travel to Kerala, you will no doubt be greeted by friendly locals.
 They will greatly appreciate interest shown in their culture and this can be acknowledged with small gestures which recognise their traditional practises such as remembering to take off your shoes before entering a temple, avoiding pointing the soles of your feet at anyone and washing your hands both before and after meals.

-If you want to find out more about Kerala and India contact Red Savannah's travel specialists on 01242 787800.
+If you want to find out more about Kerala and India contact Rachel, Red Savannah's India travel specialist on 01242 787800.